 Good morning workout training plan

-Warm-up: Starts the workout by stretching and lengthening muscles.
+Starts this workout by warm-up and lengthening muscles.

 Stand on your feet together and your hands down of your side.
 In one motion jump your feet out to the side and raise your arms above your head, then immediately reverse that motion of jumping back to the starting position.